eabili0/gowebbuilder/README.md

 This is an experimental initiative and it's open for suggestions.
 The questions I have for now are:

 1. how do we certifiy that the added dependency is in a stable version?
+    *If you are using go mod this problem has solved.*

 2. does code introspection via `github.com` suffices to accept the PR and guarantee that the generated image is free of malwares?

 3. How to enable new gowebbuilder releases for the update of only one dependecy?
+    *If you are using go mod this problem has solved.*
+    You only need to change the version of your dependency at `go.mod` file

 Thanks!